The Lady from Shanghai: Production

 Welles was appalled at the musical score, and he was particularly aggrieved by the cuts in the climactic confrontation scene in an amusement park funhouse at the end of the film.
 Intended as a climactic tour-de-force of editing and production design, the scene was cut to less than three minutes out of an intended running time of twenty minutes.
 As with many of the films over which Welles did not have control over the final cut, the missing footage has not been found and is presumed to have been destroyed.
 Surviving production stills show elaborate and expensive sets that were built for the sequence and which were entirely cut from the film.

 Welles cast his wife Rita Hayworth as Elsa and caused a good deal of controversy when he instructed her to cut her long red hair and bleach it blonde for the role.
 "Orson was trying something new with me, but Harry Cohn wanted The Image—The Image he was gonna make me 'til I was 90," Rita Hayworth recalled.
 "The Lady from Shanghai was a very good picture.
 So what does Harry Cohn say when he sees it?
 'He's ruined you—he cut your hair off!'"

-The film was considered a disaster in the U.S. at the time of its release, although the closing shootout in a hall of mirrors has since become one of the touchstones of film noir.
-Not long after the film's release, Welles and Hayworth finalized their divorce.
-A remake of the film came close to production at the turn of the century from a screenplay written by Jeff Vintar, based both on Welles's script and the original pulp novel, produced by John Woo and Terence Chang, and starring Brendan Fraser, who wanted Michael Douglas and Catherine Zeta-Jones to co-star.
-Although the screenplay was considered highly successful, and Fraser was coming off the highly praised Gods and Monsters, the project was abandoned when the head of Sony Pictures, Amy Pascal, decided to concentrate on teen films.